 - 1 tsp salt ($0.05)

 - Slice the jalapeño lengthwise and scrape out the seeds with a spoon.
 Cut off the stem and dice the remaining parts of the pepper.
 Mince the garlic.
-Sauté the jalapeño and garlic with vegetable oil in a large skillet over medium heat for one to two minutes, or until the garlic is soft.
+Sauté the jalapeño and garlic with cooking oil in a large skillet over medium heat for one to two minutes, or until the garlic is soft.

 - Add the ground beef to the skillet and continue to sauté until it is fully browned.
 Drain and rinse the black beans, then add them to the skillet along with the chili powder and salt.
 Stir to combine and heat through.